NAFLD (Fatty Liver)

 How Does NAFLD Develop?

-Fructose is uniquely problematic because:
+In short, fructose is uniquely problematic because:

-- It’s metabolized almost entirely in the liver
+- It’s metabolized almost entirely in the liver;

-- It bypasses insulin regulation and energy-sensing checkpoints
+- It bypasses insulin regulation and energy-sensing checkpoints;

-- It rapidly depletes ATP, the energy currency of the cell
+- It rapidly depletes ATP, the energy currency of the cell;

 - It drives de novo lipogenesis—the synthesis of fat from non-fat sources